ofisc/ofisc.co.uk/src/schedule/2022-04-09-dress-sale.md

 ---
-date: "2022-04-09"
+date: "2022-04-02"
 title: "Dress Sale"
 ---

-The club will run a dress sale on Saturday and Sunday 9-10 April at 9-10 am at the Oxford Ice Rink.
+The club will run a dress sale on Saturday and Sunday 2-3 April at 9-10 am at the Oxford Ice Rink.
+We will also be running the sale at Figure Club on Friday 1 April from 6:15 pm.

 ### Selling Items